 - Requiem is free, but requires an ancient version of iTunes in order to work.

-- Tuneskit costs $60, but is a lot easier to use, and works with the latest version of iTunes as of this writing.
+- Tuneskit isn’t free, but is a lot easier to use, and works with the latest version of iTunes as of this writing.

 We’re going to go over both methods; you can decide which works better for you.
 We’ll be using Windows for these tutorials, though Tuneskit also offers a Mac version.
 Sadly, Requiem won’t work easily on a Mac—System Identity Protection makes downgrading iTunes nearly impossible.
 We recommend running Requiem in a virtual machine anyway, though, so you could use it on a Mac through a Windows installation in VirtualBox.

 By far, the easiest way to convert your videos is with Tuneskit.
 It works on Windows and macOS, is regularly updated to work with the latest version of iTunes, and is lossless.
 (Tuneskit has a demo that allows you to convert five minutes of video, if you want to test it first.)

 Fire up iTunes and make sure any videos you want to convert are currently downloaded, and authorized to play on your computer.

 Then, launch Tuneskit.
 Click “Add Files” to get started.

 Tuneskit will scan your iTunes library; pick which videos you want to strip the DRM from.

 They will be added to your list.
 Hit “Convert” and the conversion process will begin.

 Conversion may take a while, depending on your processor.